 A four-way comparison is the wrong format when the four apps are solving the same problem and the right format when they aren't.
 Stylebook, Cladwell, Whering, and PutTogether are not solving the same problem.
-They are, respectively, solving the manual-control problem (Stylebook), the capsule-rotation problem (Cladwell), the sustainability problem (Whering), and the visual-identity problem (PutTogether).
+They are, respectively, solving the manual-control problem (Stylebook), the capsule-rotation problem (Cladwell), the sustainability problem (Whering), and the illustrated-avatar problem (PutTogether).
 The right comparison surfaces those differences rather than scoring on a single axis.

 The round-by-round below does exactly that.